 Benefits: Careful calculation and tracking of food in your kitchen will allow you to identify where your losses are and how and what you can still optimize.
 Having a clear strategy in place makes it easier not to throw away surplus food or byproducts during preparation or service on busy days.
 You will avoid throwing away valuable resources and potential ingredients.
 Once you identify your waste, you can make changes to your service, menu, and portion sizes accordingly.
-Tips for analyzing food waste: ☐ Monitor the preparation and service process from the kitchen to the plate to investigate where waste occurs.
-Provide separate bins: for storage waste, preparation waste and for plate waste.
+Tips for analyzing food waste: ☐ Monitor the preparation and service process to investigate where the waste occurs.
+Provide separate bins: for storage waste and for preparation waste.
 This is how you will be able to recognize the type of waste and its origin.
-Register and analyze kitchen and plate waste regularly, using a digital tool or simply a scale and an Excel sheet .
-After two weeks, you should be able to identify the first areas for improvement. ☐ Go through the waste carefully with your team and think how you can avoid it in the future.
+Register and analyze food waste regularly, using a digital tool or simply a scale and an Excel sheet.
+After two weeks, you should be able to identify the first areas for improvement. □ Go through the waste carefully with your team and think about how you can avoid it in the future.
 Develop a plan for reducing food waste and set up realistic, job-specific goals.
 Check the progress and inform your team to keep them motivated.
-Adjust the size of the portions based on the collected plate waste data.